As a marketing director, I slip in on calls with prospective clients from time to time.

 As a marketing manager, we need to understand it’s not their job to hone their craft.

-It’s our job to create an opportunity in their very busy lives to meaningfully contribute to the marketing strategy you know will work.
+It’s our job to create an opportunity in their very busy lives to meaningfully contribute to the digital marketing strategy you know will work.

 Here’s how you can help them.